QwenLM/Qwen2.5/docs/source/framework/function_call.md

 Our query is `What's the temperature in San Francisco now?
 How about tomorrow?`.
 Since the model does not know what the current date is, let alone tomorrow, we should provide the date in the inputs.
-Here, we decide to supply that information in the system message after the default system message `You are a helpful assistant.`.
+Here, we decide to supply that information in the system message after the default system message `You are Qwen, created by Alibaba Cloud.
+You are a helpful assistant.`.
 You could append the date to user message in your application code.

 ```json